 You can begin working on your data before the end of the consultation period, however, you need to be aware that you may not be working with the final dataset.
 Looking at your data before consultation ends can be a good thing to do if you would like to pull out some preliminary insights.

-To report the final dataset, you first need to ensure that your project is archived, so there are no new contributions in your tool.
+To report the final dataset, you first need to ensure that the tool is archived or the project is archived, so there are no new contributions in your tool.
 Archiving a project will still display project information but will not accept new contributions.
 You can read the detailed article on Archiving your project to learn how to archive and understand the implications of archiving.

 Using the Detailed Report